wasm-forge/examples/README.md

 # Examples

-This repository contains various examples of building wasi canisters for running on the Internet Computer.
+This repository contains various examples of building WASI canisters for running on the Internet Computer.

 ### hello-world
 Creating a "Hello World" application using Rust and running it on the Internet Computer.